The Sorcerer's Apprentice

 Readers enter worlds where household objects are brought to life and shape-shifting occurs from human to animal and back again.
 We meet two types of apprentice: "The Humiliated Apprentice," a foolish bumbler who wields magic ineffectively and promotes obedience to authority; and "The Rebellious Apprentice" who, through ambition and transformative skills, promotes empowerment and self-awareness.
 In an extensive introduction, esteemed fairy-tale scholar Jack Zipes discusses the significance and meaning of the apprentice stories, the contradictions in popular retellings, and the importance of magic as a tool of resistance against figures who abuse their authority.
 Twenty specially commissioned black-and-white illustrations by noted artist Natalie Frank bring the stories to visual life.

-Jack Zipes is the editor and translator of The Original Folk and Fairy Tales of the Brothers Grimm (Princeton) and the editor of The Great Fairy Tale Tradition (Norton).
+The Sorcerer's Apprentice enlightens and entertains readers with enduring, spellbinding tales of sorcery that have been with us through the ages.Jack Zipes is the editor and translator of The Original Folk and Fairy Tales of the Brothers Grimm (Princeton) and the editor of The Great Fairy Tale Tradition (Norton).
 He is professor emeritus of German and comparative literature at the University of Minnesota.
 Natalie Frank is an American artist currently living and working in New York City.
 Her work is held in multiple museum collections, including the Whitney Museum of American Art and the Brooklyn Museum.